-Reconstructionist Rabbincal College
+Reconstructionist Rabbinical College

 Kaplan gave most of his papers to the RRC.
 The collection includes a number of unpublished books, the texts of many speeches, as well as much material from all the institutions Kaplan was associated with.
 There are hundreds of small cards containing the outlines of sermons that Kaplan gave.
 Kaplan's class notes for many of his classes at the Jewish Theological Seminary may be found here.
 Of particular interest are the notes for classes in Midrash that Kaplan taught at JTS.
 Kaplan had a deep interest in Midrash and was known as a very creative thinker on these traditional texts.
 Although Kaplan's letter file contains many of his own letters, most of the 8,000 letters are from others to him.
 The serious researcher will of course find these letters of interest.
 The archives also contains copies of Kaplan's diary in a number of different forms.
 Of considerable importance is the presence of the originals of the diary from 1966 to 1978.
 These last volumes of the diary are not found in the online version of the diary.
+RRC also has the papers of Ira Eisenstein which have already been catalogued as well as the papers of the RRC itself for which there is a finding aid.